wllclngn/montauk/README.md

 - Atomic snapshot publication; minimal CPU overhead.
 - NVIDIA support via NVML is auto-detected at build; recommended for reliable VRAM/power on NVIDIA.
  - HOT start pre‑warm: first visible frame has real deltas (no startup flicker).
+ - Robust to /proc and /sysfs churn: transient disappearances are handled and surfaced as warnings (see below).

 Build
 - Release: `make build`